 Chlamydia & Gonorrhoea

-This infection is normally detectable in your blood after 4 weeks (although if you have been exposed during the last 72hrs, you need to go to a GUM Sexual Health clinic or to Accident & Emergency and get PEP immediately).
+This infection is normally detectable in your blood after 4 weeks (although if you have been exposed during the last 72hrs and were not using PrEP, you need to go to a GUM Sexual Health clinic or to Accident & Emergency and get PEP immediately).

 We recommend you test about 6 weeks after you believe you may have been infected with Hepatitis B, again this is by blood test.
-Hepatitis B is preventable by vaccination and we offer this service in our Pitstop Walk-In Clinic on Wednesday evenings.
+Hepatitis B is preventable by vaccination and we offer this service at the Pitstop Clinic on Wednesday evenings.

 After 6 to 12 weeks, Hepatitis C infection can be detected in your blood samples.

-Blood tests for Syphilis infection are most reliable after 12 weeks has elapsed, beyond the point where you became infected.
+Blood tests for Syphilis infection are most reliable after 12 weeks have elapsed, beyond the point where you became infected.